mainak-debnath/IntelliBlogger/README.md

 - **AI:** Google Gemini, AssemblyAI
 - **Database:** SQLite

+- **⚠️ Current Limitations**

+  - Only English audio is supported at this time
+  - Videos must have clear audio (automated captions may not work well)

 ## 🗺️ Project Roadmap

 IntelliBlogger is continuously evolving.
 Here are some of our planned features and improvements:

 - **Future Enhancements:**

   - Direct publishing integrations with popular CMS platforms (WordPress, Medium).
   - Advanced content analytics and performance tracking.
   - Mobile application for on-the-go content generation.